3 Idiots: Accolades

 3 Idiots won 58 accolades from Indian film awards; among these are six Filmfare Awards including Best Film and Best Director, three National Film Awards including Best Popular Film, ten Star Screen Awards, seventeen IIFA Awards, five GIMA Awards, two Apsara Awards and seven Bollywood Hungama Surfers Choice Movie Awards.
 In addition, the film received a nomination and award for Worst Song to the track "All Izz Well" at the Ghanta Awards, despite the track being a nationwide sensation among the younger generation.

 In China, it was nominated for the Best Foreign Film prize at the first Beijing International Film Festival in 2011.
 In Japan, it was nominated in the Best Outstanding Foreign Language Film category at the 37th Japan Academy Awards in 2014; the award was eventually won by Les Misérables.
 In addition, 3 Idiots won the Grand Prize at the 4th Videoyasan Awards, held by a Japanese organisation of home video retailers in 2014; 3 Idiots was selected as 2013's best video release, beating thousands of films, anime and television shows, including domestic Japanese and foreign Hollywood productions.

-Legacy
+Cultural impact and legacy

 In 2023, Time Out ranked it 13th on its list of the "100 Best Bollywood Movies."
 The film is also considered among the best films made on friendship.
 Film Companion added Omi Vaidya's character, in its "50 Memorable Bollywood Characters" list.